On the central limit question for strictly stationary, reversible Markov chains: Proof of Theorem

-Obviously in the Key List above, the relevant basic restrictions in (v)-(iv) and (xiii)-(ix) for the four parameters defined in (\ref{eq9.1A1}) are satisfied.
-That completes the Initial Step.
+Obviously in the Key List above, the relevant basic restrictions in (i) and (vi)-(vii) and (ix)-(x) for the five parameters defined in (\ref{eq9.1A1}) are satisfied.
+That completes the initial step.

-{\bf Step 1B.
-The recursion step.}\ \ Now suppose $j \geq 1$ is an integer, and that for each integer $u$ such that $0 \leq u \leq j-1$, the four parameters $\zeps_u$, $\theta_u$, $I_u$, and $h_u$ have been defined, meeting the basic requirements in (v)-(vi) and (xiii)-(ix) in the Key List.
-Our task now is to define, for the given $j$ here, all nine parameters in the Key List, meeting the basic requirements there.
+{\bf Sub-step 1B.\ \ The recursion step.}\ \ Now suppose $j \geq 1$ is an integer, and that for each integer $u$ such that $0 \leq u \leq j-1$, the five parameters $B_u$, $\zeps_u$, $\theta_u$, $I_u$, and $h_u$ have been defined, meeting the basic requirements in (i) and (vi)-(vii) and (ix)-(x) in the Key List.
+Our task now is to define, for the given $j$ here, all ten parameters in the Key List, meeting the basic requirements there.

 To start off, referring to (\ref{eq9.0D4}), define the number $B_j$ by

 Of course $B_j > 0$.
 [Recall that $\Delta > 0$ from the sentence after (\ref{eq9.0D4}), and that from the recursive assumptions (from the Key List), the numbers $\zeps_u$, $\theta_u$, and $h_u$ are positive for each $u \in \{0, \dots, j-1\}$.]